top of page

 • At-risk families

 Humanitarian work is important to Dr. Jacobi.
-She was a clinician with Faithful Response, a post-9/11 non-profit organization; provided humanitarian service, with Brainspotting developer Dr. David Grand, through the Resiliency Center of Newtown CT, in the wake of the Sandy Hook CT tragecdy; and has been a referral clinician for military veterans relating to the New York City Wounded Warrior Project.
+She was a clinician with Faithful Response, a post-9/11 non-profit organization; provided humanitarian service, with Brainspotting developer Dr. David Grand, through the Resiliency Center of Newtown CT, in the wake of the Sandy Hook CT tragecdy; and has been a referral clinician for US military veterans relating to the New York City Wounded Warrior Project.
+She has provided consultation to other clinicians who are engaged in humanitarian work.
+Currently Dr. Jacobi supports humanitarian efforts in Ukraine and Europe, as well as Maui, Hawaii, USA.
+She is a founding Board Member for the non-profit humanitarian organization, Brainspotting Help.

 A pioneer in using psychophysiological methods in congregational settings of care, Dr. Jacobi is a Senior International Brainspotting Trainer and workshop presenter for clergy and spiritual caregivers, as well as mental health clinicians.
+In addition to being a Brainspotting Phase 1 and Phase 2 Trainer, Dr. Jacobi developed foundational inter-faith specialty trainings and webinars on Brainspotting and Spirituality, Religion, and Contemplative Practice starting in 2015.
+Dr. Jacobi collaborated with Mag.
+Monika Baumann (Brainspotting Austria) in co-developing and presenting the original specialty trainings in using Brainspotting with children and adolescents.
 She has advanced training in Bowen family therapy, EMDR, and Pesso-Boyden System Psychomotor therapy.
-Her work is informed by her background as a performing artist in music and dance.
+All of Dr. Jacobi's work is informed by her background as a performing artist in music and dance.

 bottom of page